erictrudeau/isy-cli/README.md

 ## Running

 You will need to modify the script to include the server, username and password of your ISY controller.
-You wil also need to add the address if your Insteon devices to the **devices** dict.
+You wil also need to add the name & addresses of your Insteon devices to the **devices** dict.
 Note that the format for the address is **XX XX XX 1**.

 ## Todo

+* Convert dimmer values to percentages (from 0-255 to 0-100)
 * Add aliases for devices (maybe)
-* Convert dimmer values to percentages (from 0-255 to 0-100)

 ## Licence